-Now sleeping on your side with your knees up in the foetal position is great for relieving pressure on your joints and spine.
+As sleeping on your side with your knees up in the foetal position is great for relieving pressure on your joints and spine.

-For instance it's easy for your top leg or shoulder to push forward and over the bottom one.
+For instance, it's easy for your top leg or shoulder to push forward and over the bottom one.

-This forces your spine into an unnatural position which can lead to aches and pains when you wake up in the morning.
+And this forces your spine into an unnatural position which can lead to aches and pains when you wake up in the morning.

 So to get around this problem it's a good idea to use body pillows to keep you correctly aligned.

-They are usually shaped like a U or a J and run the length of your body to keep you in a neutral position throughout the night.
+These are usually shaped like a U or a J and run the length of your body to keep you in a neutral position throughout the night.

 This will relieve pressure not just on your back, but on your neck, shoulders, pelvis, and hips as well.

-The Best Pillows For Stomach Sleepers
+The Best Pillow For Stomach Sleepers

 Sleeping on your stomach can be a useful sleeping position for people recovering from spinal surgery and those suffering from certain spinal conditions.

-However in general it's not a great position for your back.
+However, in general it's not a great position for your back.

-This is because your back sinks and flattens when you lay on your stomach which leaves it unsupported and under stress.
+This is because your back sinks and flattens when you lay on your stomach, which leaves it unsupported and under stress.

-The problem for regular stomach sleepers is that changing sleeping positions is difficult.
+But the problem for regular stomach sleepers is that changing sleeping positions is difficult.

 And you might even enjoy sleeping this way.

-Firstly you need to be sleeping on a pillow that is very soft and thin and allows your head to get almost flat to the mattress.
+Firstly, you need to be sleeping on a pillow that is very soft and thin and allows your head to get almost flat to the mattress.

 So much so that your head will sink right into it, which is exactly what you want as a stomach sleeper.

-And once you have a pillow for your head sorted out you can also benefit by placing a similarly flat and soft pillow underneath your pelvis.
+And once you have a pillow for your head sorted out, you can also benefit by placing a similarly flat and soft pillow underneath your pelvis.

-The Best Pillows For Restless Sleepers
+The Best Pillow For Combination Sleepers